beginning of content

 How is kidney cancer treated?

-The most appropriate treatment will depend on the type of kidney cancer you have, where it is, and how far it has spread (known as its stage).
+The treatment your doctor suggests will depend on the type of kidney cancer you have, where it is, and how far it has spread (known as its stage).

 If the cancer is found early, the main treatment is surgery to remove the tumour or affected kidney.
-Other techniques that can also be used to kill the cancer include radiofrequency ablation (which uses high-energy radio waves to heat the tumour) and radiation therapy (which uses radiation to kill the cancer).
+Other ways to treat the cancer include radiofrequency ablation (which uses high energy radio waves to heat the tumour) and radiation therapy (which uses radiation to kill the cancer).

-Sometimes, your specialist will recommend no treatment at first, but will monitor the cancer very closely, so it can be treated if it starts to grow.
+Sometimes, your specialist might suggest watching and waiting instead of treating at first.
+They will check the area closely and only treat it if it starts to grow.
 This is known as 'active surveillance'.

-If the cancer is more advanced and has spread, a range of treatments can be used to control the cancer and manage any symptoms.
-These may include medicines that target the cancer cells (targeted therapy), radiotherapy and/or medicine to stimulate your own immune system fight the cancer (immunotherapy).
-Chemotherapy is rarely used for kidney cancer.
+If the cancer is more advanced and has spread, a range of treatments can help control the cancer and manage your symptoms.
+These may include medicines that target the cancer cells (targeted therapy), radiotherapy or medicine to stimulate your own immune system to fight the cancer (immunotherapy).
+Standard chemotherapy is rarely used for kidney cancer.

 Living with kidney cancer

 You can live a healthy life with just one kidney.
-If you have had a kidney removed due to cancer, you will need to take care of your remaining kidney.
-It is important to reduce your risk of developing conditions that can affect your kidney such as high blood pressure, heart problems and diabetes.
-You can do this by:
+If you have had a kidney removed because of cancer, it's important to look after your remaining kidney.
+Reducing your risk of conditions that can damage it, such as high blood pressure, heart problems and diabetes, will help protect your kidney.
+You can help by:

 Resources and support